Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 Applying to the DGYP

-The Duke Gap Year Program application will be available in spring 2024.
+The Duke Gap Year Program application will be available in March.
 Read more about the application process here.

 Duke student pets two horses.